PXshadow/OpenLife/openlife/ReadMe/ReadMe.txt

 - TODO: container locked stuff like no water bowl in backpack
 - TODO: cloth interactions while wearing (for example piling sheep skin)

-*General*
+*AI container use*
 - NPCS: Dont use container on bear skin floor
 - NPCS: Dont use closed or locked chests
 - NPCS: Drop in container.
 Add list which item in which container.
 Prefer containers
+- NPCS: Let baker store pies in container.
+Implement a gneric store in container function.

 - TODO: Add teleport cool down for 5 sec

 - TODO: increase curse radius for better cursed graves
 - TODO: make stop command stop attacking people outside the village